 - First Insect/Disease Spray Visit For The Year

 - ➤ Look Out For Late Freezes Causing Damage

 - ➤ When Should I Mulch?

-- ➤ Winter Bronzing
+- Winter Bronzing

 - Sucking Insects And Sooty Mold

 - ➤ Plant Spotlight: What NOT to plant

-Volume 39 No. 2 Copyright 2023 by Prestige Shrub & Tree, Ltd. ® Use With Permission Only
+Volume 41 No. 2 Copyright 2025 by Prestige Shrub & Tree, Ltd. ® Use With Permission Only

 This is your first insect/disease spray visit for the year.
-Just a reminder, be sure to turn on your irrigation and check the system at least by the end of March.
-Do not wait until after we become dry, but do be mindful of late freezes.
+Just a reminder, if you have not done so already, be sure to turn on your irrigation and check the system for leaks or misplaced heads.
+The later in the spring you wait, the harder it is to get on someone's schedule.

-So far, the weather has provided us with an adequate supply of rainfall with January being almost 3" above average.
+So far, the weather has provided us with an adequate supply of rainfall with January being almost 2" above average.
 Regardless of what our rainfall totals may be, be sure to turn on your irrigation system by late March if it has been off for the winter season.
 We may be getting adequate and in many cases too much rainfall, but this can quickly change and you should be prepared to provide adequate irrigation when the rain becomes scarce.

-Look Out For Late Freezes
+Look Out For Late Freezes Causing Damage

-Causing Damage IT IS IMPORTANT TO REMEMBER OUR HARSH CHRISTMAS FREEZE!!
-As our lives get busy it is easily forgotten that we were in the single digit temperatures over Christmas.
-Our plants have not forgotten and still bare the severe burned leaves and have shed much of the damaged leaves in the process leaving the plant looking weak and in some cases dead.
-Even though our weather has gotten more temperate, the plants do and will continue to look damaged until they start putting on new growth in the spring.
-We have seen Tea Olive Osmanthus plants already putting on new leaves replacing those that had been damaged and summarily dropped.
-If we continue on our warmer trend, plants such as camellias and Japanese Magnolias can show swollen buds as early as mid February.
+This winter we have had some harsh freezes sometimes not seeing above the freezing point in 3-4 days in a row.
+Most of our plants, if watered correctly will survive our winter with little more than superficial freeze damage.
+Even though our weather gets more temperate as we move into the spring, any winter damage to plants will continue to look damaged until they start putting on new growth in the spring.
+If we continue on a warmer trend, plants such as camellias and Japanese Magnolias can show swollen buds as early as mid February.
 This can be problematic if we have a harsh late season freeze.
 If we do have a late season freeze event, you can expect a less than a heavy flowering this year.
-This can also heavily damage the azalea buds, though many plants that set their buds earlier most likely will have succumb to the Christmas freeze.

 In any case, damage to buds and the full extent of the damage to the plant themselves may not be obvious for multiple weeks after the freeze episodes.
 In most cases, the plants will recover but some may be so severely damaged they may need to be replaced.
-If you see burned leaves wait until mid to late March to prune the damaged plants to avoid stimulation of new growth before we are past the chance for freezing weather.
+Any pruning should wait until mid to late April to avoid stimulation of new growth before we are past the chance for freezing weather.
+When a plant is pruned, its response is the release of growth hormone to push new growth in the pruned areas.
+If the pruning is done too early, a late freeze can severely damage any new growth that has been initiated by the pruning.
+It is best to prune once we are past our late season freezes.